danieluhl/astro-blog/src/content/blog/2022/motivation-vs-discipline.md

 With a sotic mindset, we can turn discipline into motivation by wanting to do the very thing we should be doing.
-We can think through the short term suffering to the long term gains to the endevour.
+We can think through the short term suffering to the long term gains to the endeavour.
 We can reassure ourselves that we are lucky to be in a position to be able to do the right thing.